 Is eating carbs at night going to make you gain fat?
 This seems to be an age-old question of gym-goers who crave sugary treats before bed.
-But is there any veracity to the idea that carbohydrates are more likely to be stored as body fat if you eat them before going to sleep?
+But is there any truth to the idea that carbohydrates are more likely to be stored as body fat if you eat them before going to sleep?

-What Causes Postprandial (Post-Eating) Tiredness?
+What Causes Post-Eating Tiredness?

 The “Tired After Turkey” Phenomenon Explained

 One commonality among most all Thanksgiving meals is the inclusion of large amounts of turkey.
 Soon after the “big turkey dinner,” people tend to feel quite sleepy and attribute it to the turkey breast.

 These individuals are on the right track with that supposition, since turkey breast is a protein source rich in the amino acid L-tryptophan.

 Lo and behold, since neurotransmitters are often proteins (chemically speaking), L-tryptophan is the amino acid that is converted to serotonin.